Man who attacked Canada's parliament had troubled, transient past

 Zehaf-Bibeau stayed at the Ottawa Mission homeless shelter in a downtrodden part of the city for about 10 days before Wednesday's attack, several people at the shelter told Reuters.

-One man, who identified himself only as Randy, said he frequently saw Zehaf-Bibeau praying in the hallways.
+One man, who identified himself only as Randy, said on Thursday he frequently saw Zehaf-Bibeau praying in the hallways.

 Court records in Montreal showed Zehaf-Bibeau was born to Susan Bibeau in 1982 after she had a brief relationship with Bulgasem Zehaf.
 The two had a rocky relationship but were married in 1989, Bulgasem said in an affidavit.